ALLYSON L. SMITH

 Allyson L. Smith was born and raised in Sterling Heights, Michigan, where she became involved in the arts at a young age.
 She remembers watching her older brother's high school musical rehearsals and getting the bug for performing then and there.
 When her mother finally enrolled her in theatre, dance, and vocal classes, she excelled.

 Coming from a family of teachers, Smith considers herself to be a life-long learner and educator herself.
-She has used this thirst for knowledge to pick up a multitude of skills along the way, such as directing, production management, wardrobe assissting, photography, writing, stage combat, and most notably, choreography.
+She has used this thirst for knowledge to pick up a multitude of skills along the way, such as singing, directing, production management, wardrobe assissting, photography, writing, stage combat, and most notably, choreography.
 She employs her storytelling ability to choreograph for professional theaters, universities, high schools, and studios.
 With her penchant for physicality, she is drawn to strong, maternal, actionable characters.

 Photo: Karri Brantley Photography